-2023 Water Quality Report for the Village of Suttons Bay
+2024 Water Quality Report for The Village of Suttons Bay

-Water Supply Serial Number: 6500

-This report covers the drinking water quality for the Village of Suttons Bay for the 2023 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2023.
+Water Supply Serial Number: 6500: This report covers the drinking water quality for the Village Of Suttons Bay for the 2024 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2024.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from 4 groundwater wells, each over 103 ft in depth.
+Your water comes from 4 groundwater wells, each over 103 feet in depth.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
 The susceptibility of our source is.

+Well 1: Low Well 3: Low

-Well 1: LowWell 3: LowWell 2: Mod- LowWell 4: Low
+Well 2: Mod-Low Well 4: Low

 There are no significant sources of contamination in our water supply.
 We are making efforts to protect our sources by updating and maintaining our well head protection program.
-We will also be updating and maintaining our cross-connection program, as well we continue to test and monitor our water quality regularly.
+We will also be updating and maintaining our cross-connection program.
+We continue to test and monitor our water quality regularly.

-If you would like to know more about this report, please contact: Village of Suttons Bay Utilities Dept. at 231-271- 1032 Ext 1: Paul Whiteford, Operator in Charge.
+If you would like to know more about this report, please contact: Village of Suttons Bay Utilities Department at 231-271-1032 Paul Whiteford, Operator in Charge.